joint-em/FTCS/Code/README.md

-FirmTruss Community Search in Multilayer Network
+FirmTruss Community Search in Multilayer Network: Implementations
 ================================================

 This folder contains all code and datasets that are used in "FirmTruss Community